Contents

 Cops being to investigate, and soon all fingers point to Corbin as her killer.
 Could be that that’s why Corbin wanted the apartment switch, and is he really in London?
 Kate starts to investigate as well and the more people she meets who knew Corbin (like Alan, the murdered girl’s father, and Henry), the crazier things get.
 Told from several points of view, the story becomes more and more convoluted, and the suspense and intrigue builds up with every layer of the onion Kate begins to reveal.

 Harry Ackerson is in college but has to return home after his stepmother, Alice, notifies him that his father committed suicide.
 He goes home to attend the funeral, and while he always had a young-boy crush on Alice, he now starts to feel weird when Alice herself gives hints of wanting more from him than just helping her through the horrible time.
-And when a young woman, Grace McGowan, also comes into his life, he begins to suspect some foul play.

 Did his father actually kill himself or was something more sinister at play here?
 The book has several flashbacks showing bits and pieces of Alice’s prior life as a young girl and all the events that made her who she is now.
 The more Harry investigates, the deeper he finds himself sinking into the cruel web of deceit.